Sonchiriya: Plot

-Set in the ravines of the Chambal valley, the film tells the tale of dacoits in 1975, who termed themselves Baaghis, the rebels.
+Set in the ravines of the Chambal valley, the film tells the tale of dacoits in 1975, who termed themselves Baaghi, the rebels.

 Lacchu gives information to the Baaghis that a dowry of tons of gold and cash will be given to the bride by her father so Dacoit Maan Singh a.k.a.
 'Dadda' should raid it.
 Special Task Force (STF) headed by Inspector Virendra Singh Gujjar attacks them during the loot in which Dadda gets killed.
 This leads to a split between the gang.
 Lakhna wants to surrender to the police, while Vakil Singh wants to follow Baaghi's dharm (way of life) of rebellion.

 On the run, they meet a woman with her young sister, whose family has been killed by rival gang and seeks their assistance to take her sister to hospital.
 As the visit the doctor at night, police raids the doctor's house.
 Baaghi's find out that the young girl belongs to untouchable caste.
 Lakhna blows the wall of house with gas cylinder and they all escape in a truck.
 Vakil initially does not let the woman on truck but when she tells her name Indumati Toomar and her village, he lets her climb.

-Reaching their next stop, Indumati's family arrives, including his husband and teenage son and tries to take both of them away.
+Reaching their next stop, Indumati's family arrives, including her husband and teenage son and tries to take both of them away.
 At the same time, Vakil Singh agrees to let her go, as he is the one who sent for them.
 Indumati reveals that she killed her father in law because he had been raping Sonchiriya and had put her life in risk.
 Lakhna revolts and disagrees, he takes Vakil's brother as hostage.
 In this melee, Indumati's son kills Vakil's brother.
 Lakhna and the team, along with Indumati and Sonchiriya, escape and Vakil Singh vows to hunt them down and kill them all.